Outline

 Relationship Structure

-The core idea of the function of a system being determined by its structure, discussed in the abstract, and in application within the models of Structural Family Therapy
+The core idea of the function of a system being determined by its structure.
+Behaviors themselves and the overall relationship can be thought of as systems and subsystems, with function determined strucute-in-context.
+Applications from Structural Family Systems.

 Complexity